kimeunh3/COVID19-heat-map/README.md

       `bin/kafka-server-start.sh config/server.properties`

+       or (if want kafka and zookeeper to run in the background)

+      `bin/zookeeper-server-start.sh -daemon config/zookeeper.properties`

+      `bin/kafka-server-start.sh -daemon config/server.properties`

    4. establish connection to the MongoAtlas Database

    4-1. create cred.py and in the kafka root folder and populate with `username:<MongoDBusername> password=<MongoDBpassword> `